 - Steam Whistle teamed up with Spirit of York to make sanitizer, with all proceeds going to Feed Ontario—an organization dedicated to supporting food banks across the province.

 - Beau’s Brewery have also switched to producing sanitizer.
 The sanitizer will be produced and packaged onsite at Beau’s.
 It will be supplied in 3L bulk containers to front-line healthcare workers and essential businesses in Ontario.

 - Nova Scotia Spirit Co. has partnered with Canadian Tire in Nova Scotia to make their sanitizer readily available to the public.
 They have also donated cases of their sanitizer to essential services and front-line workers.

 - King’s Lock Craft Distillery are supporting local food banks with proceeds from their hand sanitizer sales.

 - Rocky Mountain Soap Co. has upped their sanitizer production and are restocking daily.
-They’ve also donated over 450 bottles to shelters and public facing businesses in their area.
+They also donate bottles of the sanitizer to shelters and public facing businesses in their area.